jfhammell/stcolumba/pages/music.md

 New choir members are always welcome and no formal musical training is required (although the ability to read music is definitely an asset).
 The choir practices Thursday evenings at 7:00 at the Church from September through December and again from February through to the end of June.

-For more information on the music program at St Columba, please contact the [parish office](mailto:admin@stcolumbaottawa.ca).
+For more information on the music program at St Columba, please contact [Faye](mailto:music@stcolumbaottawa.ca).